The Foghorn Stringband

 Portland’s Foghorn String Band stands at the top of today’s vibrant old-time music revival and a fine example of what an unending revival it is.
 Each album finds them deeper into the tradition, more familiar with the rich resources of roots music, and more focused, but still propelled by that undercurrent of punk energy. —Art Menius, WMMT

-As the music has changed, the band has changed and reformed as well.
-Canadian singer and bassist Nadine Landry, from Québec via the Yukon, joined the band in 2008, bringing a wealth of experience as an internationally touring bluegrass musician.
-New member, singer and guitarist Reeb Willms, came down from Bellingham with a suitcase of old, vintage country songs and a powerfully beautiful, pure voice born in the farmlands of Washington State.
-It’s a new Foghorn Stringband these days, but the music is as furiously compelling as ever.
-For the group that first broke the good news about Southern old-time music to new generations, a new album and new tour dates are both a return to form and a fresh new start.
+Canadian singer and bassist Nadine Landry, from Québec by way of the Yukon, joined the band in 2008, bringing powerful vocals and a wealth of new songs, many of which are descended from her Acadian roots through the Cajun music tradition.
+Singer and guitarist Reeb Willms came down from Bellingham in 2011 with a suitcase of old, vintage songs and a powerfully beautiful, pure voice born in the farmlands of central Washington State.
+These gals add a new dimension to the Foghorn Stringband, providing tight female duets, and a rhythm section that’s as rock solid as they come.
+The band’s music is as furiously compelling as ever, as Foghorn continues to break the good news about Southern old-time music to new generations.

-Foghorn Stringband play the old way, the way you’d have heard stringbands play on Southern radio stations back in the 1930s.
+Foghorn Stringband plays the old way, the way you’d have heard string bands play on Southern radio stations back in the 1930s.
 They don’t fancy up the music to make it more modern, instead they reach into the heart of the songs, pulling out the deep emotions that made them so enduring in the first place.
-Performing live, these multi- instrumentalists gather around a single microphone in the middle of the stage, expertly balancing their sound on the fly, and creating the rarest of music: songs that are at once wildly virtuosic and intimately hand-crafted.
-Foghorn Stringband play American roots music of the finest order.
+Performing live, these multi-instrumentalists gather around a single microphone in the middle of the stage, expertly balancing their sound on the fly, and creating the rarest of music: songs that are at once wildly virtuosic and intimately hand-crafted.
+Foghorn Stringband plays American roots music of the finest order.

 All they have to do is play, and the power surges straight through your own chest.
 They let their own musicality and the tunes speak for themselves. —Old Time Herald